viamrobotics/docs/docs/extend/modular-resources/configure.md

 ### Create a new modular resource from a Registry module

-Once you have [added a module](#add-a-module-from-the-viam-registry), from the Viam Registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resources' [model](/extend/modular-resources/key-concepts/#models).
+Once you have [added a module](#add-a-module-from-the-viam-registry) from the Viam registry, you can add any number of the modular resources it provides to your robot by adding new components or services configured with your modular resources' [model](/extend/modular-resources/key-concepts/#models).

 The following properties are available for modular resources: